Learning The Minimum Action Distance: Asymmetric Distance Metrics

 where ``$::$'' denotes concatenation and $W\in\sR^{k\times 2d}$ is a learned weight matrix.
 This ensures that $d_{\text{WN}}(x,y)$ is non-negative and satisfies the triangle inequality, while concatenation is asymmetric.

 The Interval Quasimetric Embedding (IQE) \citep{wang2022improved} leverages the Lebesgue measure of interval unions to capture asymmetric distances.
-Rather than vectors, IQE is defined on matrices $X,Y\in\sR^{k \times m}$.
+IQE interprets the latent embeddings as matrices $X,Y\in\sR^{k \times m}$ (typically obtained by reshaping a flat output vector of dimension $d=k \cdot m$).
 Let \(x_{ij}\) denote the element in row $i$ and column $j$ of matrix $X$.
 For each row \(i\), we construct an interval by taking the union over the intervals defined by matrices $X$ and $Y$:

 The length of this interval, denoted by \(L_i(X,Y)\), is computed as its Lebesgue measure.
 The IQE distance is obtained by aggregating these row-wise lengths.
 For example, one may define

 or, alternatively, using a maxmean reduction: